GSA/fedramp-gov/_posts/2019-03-07-reviewing-the-sar-best-practices-for-cloud-service-providers.md

 System Risks

 * _Are unique risks individually identified and labelled?_
-* _Are risks described to a level of detail that could be understood by the JAB / AO?_
+* _Are risks described to a level of detail that could be understood by the JAB / Agency Authorizing Official (AO)?_
 * _Are HIGH findings identified and provided along with comments?_
 * _Are downgraded risks listed, described, and include a description of the mitigating factor(s)?_

 Consistency

 * _Are the inventory lists in the SAR consistent with the lists provided in the SSP?_